 The difference between the free and premium versions of GeneratePress is that you get more options in the premium version.
 For instance, you can disable the top bar, header, primary and secondary navigation, featured image, content title, and footer in the premium version of GeneratePress.

 While the free version allows users to only disable the content title on per post or page basis.

 Missing features in GeneratePress

-This GeneratePress review will not be complete if I do not list two features that are missing in GeneratePress.
+This review of the GeneratePress theme will not be complete if I do not list two features that are missing in GeneratePress.

 The first is the lack of a native breadcrumbs feature in GeneratePress.
 If you want to display breadcrumbs on your posts and pages, you will need to use a third-party SEO plugin like Yoast SEO or Rank Math.

 As you can see, this is not a problem for 99% of users since almost every WordPress website uses one or the other SEO plugin.

 The second is the lack of a native author box feature.
 To get around this issue, you can install an author box plugin to display the author profile.

 GeneratePress offers basic support via the WordPress support forums for its free version.

 However, if you would like professional and timely resolution for your theme issues, you should consider upgrading to the premium version of this theme.

-On upgrading, you will receive access to the GeneratePress support forum where you can receive quick response to your support tickets and customization requests.
+On upgrading, you will receive access to the GeneratePress support forum where you can receive a quick response to your support tickets and customization requests.